cmu-argus-2/GNC-Simulation/README.md

 # 3dDynamicsSim

-This Repo contians C++ code for simulating the 3d Dynamics of a satellite  in orbit.
+This Repo contains C++ code for simulating the 3d Dynamics of a satellite  in orbit.

 Credits to Derek Fan for his appraoch to C++ Eigen <--> Python bindings.
 I used his method with pybind11.

 ## SPICE data download
-- download 'de440.bsp' from https://ssd.jpl.nasa.gov/ftp/eph/planets/bsp/ and place within data/
+- run the data_downloader.py to download 'de440.bsp' from https://ssd.jpl.nasa.gov/ftp/eph/planets/bsp/ and place within data/, or do it manually

 ## Build Instructions
 - `git submodule update --recursive --init `
-- `mkdir build`
-- `cd build`
-- `cmake ..`
-- `make`
+- run build_sim_debug.sh

 ## Running the sim
 - `cd montecarlo/`